dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 Peninsula DSA's working groups organize socialist campaigns around issues that matter to the working class.
 Whether you're an experienced organizer or brand-new to the movement, you're welcome to attend any meeting to learn more--and get involved!

 <h3>Preschool for All</h3>
-Our [Preschool for All](../preschool-for-all/) working group meets weekly as we organize a broad working-class grassroots coalition for [Yes on Measure DD](http://ece4allssf.org/), a popular, DSA-endorsed electoral campaign to create universal preschool for every child aged 2.5 to 5yo whose parents live or work in South San Francisco.
+Our [Preschool for All](../preschool-for-all/) working group is organizing a broad working-class grassroots coalition for [Yes on Measure DD](http://ece4allssf.org/), a popular, DSA-endorsed electoral campaign to create universal preschool for every child aged 2.5 to 5yo whose parents live or work in South San Francisco.
 See also PDSA Slack: #wg-universal-pre-k

 <h3>Healthcare Justice</h3>
 Our [Healthcare Justice](../healthcare-justice/) working group continues to organize for Medicare for All.
 PDSA Slack: #wg-healthcare